What to Study: A Business Master’s Now or an MBA Later?

 Goal and degree alignment is critical

-When deciding on an MBA, a business master’s or both, candidates must first consider how a particular degree will help them achieve their unique goals.
-While timing is important, the benefits and value that a degree provides must first and foremost help the candidate get where they want to go in their career—otherwise, what’s the point?
+When deciding on an MBA, a business master’s or both, you must first consider how a particular degree will help them achieve their unique goals.
+While timing is important, the benefits and value that a degree provides must first and foremost help you get where they want to go in your career—otherwise, what’s the point?

-To decide what degree type to pursue (and when to pursue it), candidates should ask themselves questions like:
+To decide what degree type to pursue (and when to pursue it), ask yourself questions like:

 - Am I seeking expertise or options?

 - Do I see myself leading a company or excelling as an expert in a specific field?